grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 About a third of the way up the hall, her eye was caught by one of the bigger shops cut back into the wall.
 It was better lit than most, and the proprietor had taken the trouble to pry open a number of the crates stacked in the shop and arrange some of the more attractive goods to tempt potential customers.

-[//]: # (----- EDITED TO HERE -----)

 [//]: # (### In the hardware store; Percy meets Miss Mai)

 Percy turned into the shop.
 It sold hardware.
 A wide array of tools and parts lay in a semi-organized fashion among the hay and batting used as packing material in the crates.
 Some of the packing material had inevitably escaped the crates and was crushed into the grime on the floor.

 Larger items were displayed towards the front of the store, Percy realized that was probably because they were harder to steal.
-The crates at the front of the shop were left open face-up, and she could look down into them to see large motors, piping, valves, and hundreds of other bigger elements that went into making a submarine work.
+The crates at the front of the shop were left open face-up, and looking down into them she could see large motors, piping, valves, and other bigger elements that went into making a submarine work.

 As she moved towards the back of the shop, the crates tended to be laid on their side and opened.
 Many of the crates had dozens of hooks nailed into them and smaller tools and parts for sale hung from the hooks.

-The shopkeeper somehow both managed to both show very little interest in the few customers poking around in the crates, and yet never stopped watching them.
+The shopkeeper somehow managed to show very little interest in the few customers poking around in the crates, and yet never stopped watching them.

 Percy had a perennial list of hardware she needed for the _Prospect_.
 It was one of those lists that only ever seemed to grow, and rarely got things crossed off it.
-She almost immediately found a box with a range of sizes of screw-tightened clamps that were being sold as a single unit and looked incredibly useful.
+She almost immediately found a box with a range of sizes of screw-tightened clamps that were being sold as a single unit.
 Clamps were not currently on her hardware list, so she regretfully would not get to cross anything off.
 On the other hand, she would already have the clamps aboard the _Prospect_ when they needed them, rather than going onto the to list and waiting to be purchased on at the next stop.

 Percy picked up the box of clamps and moved to browse some of the larger parts.
 In one open crate there was a beautiful pump motor.
 It was in factory-new condition a rarity these days when most machines -- even excellent ones -- had been rebuilt a dozen times over.
 It was the kind of motor used in dozens of places and applications on the _Prospect_.
 It was another item that was not actually on her list of needed parts, but potentially so useful that she couldn't imagine not buying it.
 In the condition it was in, however, it would not be cheap.